LordOfTrident/aoc-2023/03/README.md

 # [Day 03](https://adventofcode.com/2023/day/3)
 In Tokiscript

 My first solution of part 1 took 17 seconds.
-I managed to optimize it to be 300ms.
-A pretty damn big difference.
-The old 17 seconds code was this:
+I managed to optimize it to 300ms.
+A pretty big difference.
+Heres a part of the old code that took 17 seconds:

 ```
 let sum = 0